sierratrading/sierratrading/README.md

 - 🔭 Using Service Worker and ElasticCache to enhance user experience with PWA strategies
 - 🔭 Deployment strategies on AZURE, AWS, GCP and multi-Cloud Environment
 - 🔭 Automation through Pulumi Platform as Service, EC2, S3, ElasticBeanStalk, Terraform
-- 👯 looking to collaborate on Projects and CICD Cloud migrations on AWS, GCP, Azure and other venders
+- 👯 looking to collaborate on Projects and CICD Cloud migrations on AWS, GCP, IBM, and other Cloud venders

 <!--